Effects of Hurricane Sandy in the Greater Antilles: Cuba

 Hurricane Sandy strengthened into a Category 3 hurricane before hitting Cuba.
 At least 55,000 people had been evacuated principally because of expected flooding from rains that could total up to 20 in in some places and a storm surge the Cuban weather service said was already beginning along the southeastern coast around midnight EDT.
 Sandy made landfall just west of Santiago de Cuba, the country's second-largest city, as a Category 3 hurricane, with the strong eastern eyewall passing directly over the city.
-The eye of the storm came ashore just west of the city with waves up to 29 ft and a six-foot (2 meter) storm surge that caused extensive coastal flooding.
+The eye of the storm came ashore just west of the city with waves up to 29 ft and a two-metre (6 ft) storm surge that caused extensive coastal flooding.

 Reports from the area after the passage of Sandy spoke of widespread damage, particularly to Santiago de Cuba.
 Throughout the province, 132,733 homes were damaged, of which 15,322 were destroyed and 43,426 lost their roof.
 Electricity and water services had been knocked out, and most of the trees in the city had either been ripped off their roots or had lost all their leaves.
 Several Cuban provinces promised to send brigades to help Santiago recover, although officials gave a long list of other towns that suffered devastation.
 Guantánamo followed a similar fate to Santiago, with television showing telephone poles and cables down across the city.
 Several historic buildings in the center of town were reportedly damaged.
 Total losses throughout Santiago de Cuba province reached CUP2.1 billion (US$80 million).

 State media has said at least 11 people in Cuba were killed as a result of the storm, and Raúl Castro planned to visit Santiago de Cuba in the coming days.
 Nine of the deaths were in Santiago de Cuba Province and two were in Guantánamo Province and most of the victims were trapped in destroyed houses.
 This makes Sandy the deadliest hurricane to hit Cuba since 2005, when Hurricane Dennis killed 16 people.

 Damage to the U.S. Guantanamo Bay Naval Base was not as severe, and there were no reports of injuries at the base.
 The highest sustained winds were below hurricane strength at 54 mph, with a maximum gust of 66 mph.
 The storm damaged roofs and windows in a few older buildings and tore some of the power cables within the facility.
 Several recreational boats broke off their moorings, but there was no damage to the prison, according to Navy Capt.
 Robert Durand.